mit-rss/wall_follower/README.md

 - Open multiple windows on your local machine and ```ssh racecar``` in each one of them.
 You can even ssh from multiple computers at the same time, but make sure you are communicating with your team members if you do this.
 - Use [tmux](https://github.com/tmux/tmux/wiki) or [screen](https://kb.iu.edu/d/acuy) to open layered windows in terminal and navigate through them with key commands.
-- Use ```ssh``` with the ```-X``` flag to enable X11 forwarding.
-With this flag you can launch graphical programs in the ```ssh``` client and have them displayed on your local machine.
-For example, you could run ```xterm &``` to get a new terminal window.
-Consider making bash aliases to make these steps easier.

 #### Car Setup Instructions
 - Make sure you've modified the docker-compose.yml file with your car’s IP (see SSH section)
 - SSH into the racecar
-- Start the car's Docker container using the startup script (Use ```cd``` to get back to the home directory if you aren't already there)
+- Start the car's Docker container using the startup script:
-    - ```./run_rostorch.sh```
-    - **You will need to do this step each time you restart your racecar to access its Docker container**
-- Everyone in the group: use scp to pull the src directory from the car to your local machine
-    - You can use this file as a backup later in the semester if one of your changes brings the car to an unrecoverable state
+    - ```spinup``` or ```cd && ./run_rostorch.sh```.
+    - **This should be done exactly once every restart to access the docker container!
+To connect to the container from a different terminal, use `connect`.**
+    - **We recommend doing ```spinup``` within a `tmux` session, since if this session dies, all of your connected terminals will close.
 - Git clone one of your team member’s wall following code from lab 2 into your local directory ~/racecar_ws/src/[WALL_FOLLOWER_CODE]
-- one person in the group: use scp to push the src directory from your docker to the racecar
+- one person in the group: use `rsync` or `scp` to push from your docker to the racecar
     - Note: Due to Docker permissions, you won't be able to put the files directly into the Docker's racecar_ws folder
-    - Instead, use SCP to put the folder somewhere else on the racecar and use the `sudo mv` command to move the folder into racecar_ws
+    - Instead, send your folder somewhere else on the racecar and use the `sudo mv` command to move the folder into racecar_ws
 - now you have all your code on the racecar! have fun! (continue steps below)
 - everyone in the group: use scp to pull the wall following directory from the racecar to your docker